‘Field of Dreams’: Fathers & sons, phantoms and phenoms

 “It was the first time in my life that I’ve learned that life can break your heart,” he said.

-“Field of Dreams” earned Academy Award nominations for best picture and best adapted screenplay (both won by “Driving Miss Daisy”) and best original score (won by “The Little Mermaid).”
+“Field of Dreams” earned Academy Award nominations for best picture and best adapted screenplay (both won by “Driving Miss Daisy”) and best original score (won by “The Little Mermaid”).
 It has been repeatedly replayed on cable television in recent weeks.

 The Mann character predicted “people will come” to the field to long for their past, a speech shown on video boards before player introductions at World Series games.